 If you prefer to get more up close and personal with the sea life and coral formations, Bermuda Triangle snorkeling tours are also available.

 In addition to the natural wonders around you, you will have the opportunity to snorkel within various shipwrecks in the area like the Vixen, Montana, or Constellation to name a few.
 Learn a bit of history about these shipwrecks then set out to explore them.
 Don’t worry, the staff promises you won’t get lost!

-Have you visited any of these attractions during your visits to Bermuda?
+Have you visited any of these attractions during a trip to Bermuda?
 What are your Best Things to Do in Bermuda on a Cruise?
-Drop us an anchor below to tell us about your experiences in Bermuda and help your fellow cruisers make the most of their time in port.
+Drop us an anchor below to tell us about your experiences in Bermuda to help your fellow cruisers make the most of their time in port.